-Department Mission: To provide timely support for all of the City's hardware and software systems.
-Advise and assist in the procurement of assistance in the operation and maintenance of the City's computer and telephone systems.
+The Technical Services department provides support and assistance in the operation and maintenance of the City's computer and telephone systems.
 This department assists in problem solving for applications that are on the systems.
 Its responsibilities also include computer training and maintaining the wired and wireless network and security cams and systems.